Pratik04Jha/portfolio/README.md

 - An artist who wants to build something interactive 🎨
 - A curious mind who loves science, space, or just deep convos 🌌

-**Let’s build something epic together!**

-📬 Drop me a line → your.email@example.com
-🤝 Open to freelance, collabs, and exciting projects!

 ---

 ## 📜 License